If your little one has a mild fever, you can usually treat this at home. We look at ways to help your child recover at home.

-Offer your child plenty of cool water or other drinks (NHS Choices, 2017).
-Babies should be offered their usual milk regularly.
-If you are formula feeding, offer them their usual milk regularly and if you are breastfeeding, offer more frequent breastfeeds.
-Even if your little one isn't thirsty, try to get them to drink little and often to keep their fluid levels up.
+Offer your child plenty of cool water or other drinks (NHS, 2020a).
+Babies should be offered their usual milk frequently.
+If you are formula feeding, offer them their usual milk and if you are breastfeeding, offer more frequent breastfeeds.
+Even if your little one isn't thirsty, try to get them to drink little and often to keep their fluid levels up (NHS 2020a).

 Food for thought